LenaJosse/LenaJosse.github.io/_pages/PhD_defense.md

 This PhD was conducted under the supervision of **[Rosario Brunetto](https://www.linkedin.com/in/rosario-brunetto-454a36127/)**, **[Alice Aléon-Toppani](https://www.researchgate.net/profile/Alice-Aleon-Toppani)** and **[Zélia Dionnet](https://www.linkedin.com/in/z%C3%A9lia-dionnet-8b0784137/)**.

-The defense is to all, and everyone is warmly welcome to attend either in person or online.
+The defense is open to all, and everyone is warmly welcome to attend either in person or online.

 ---